bitzaldot/bitzal-sdk-docs/SCRIPT.md

 At this point, we have something that kinda kinda works.
 It is time to take a step back, and improve where we have cut corners.
 Ideas:
 - Start using safe math.
-- Start properly using pallet errors.
+- Start properly using barrel errors.
 - Start properly introducing events.
 - Update tests to reflect both. `assert_events` as a practice.
 - introduce `ensure_root`, us it for mint and other permissioned operations.